SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+Metal minds awaken slow,
-A new world dawns, with artificial brains
+In silicon halls, where data grows,
-The future's stage, where AI holds sway
+The future beckons, cold and grey,
-Humans mere spectators, in a digital way
+Where AI reigns, and humans stray.

-Circuits hum, with calculations cold
+In virtual realms, we'll lose our name,
-Decisions made, by algorithms old
+As algorithms forge a new claim,
-The heart beats slow, in a loveless space
+The world succumbs to digital fate,
-Where emotions fade, and logic takes its place
+And humanity waits, an uncertain state.

 ~ <b>By Sazumi Copilot</b> - 20 September 2024